oluijks/blog.luba.dev/src/data/blog/_shkrimi-writers-app/0002-beyond-electron-tauri-desktop-js.md

 ## Part 3

-In the next part ...
+In the next part, we'll explore the generated project and start making a few small tweaks to understand how everything fits together.

 ---